lorenzoPazuzu/machine-learning-meets-VCV-rack/README.md

 # machine-learning-meets-VCV-rack

+## Introduction
+The project is a small attemp to find a connection between the virtual modular synthesizers world and some machine learning techniques, going from simple MFCC analysis to Magenta's Wavenet.

+The goal is: given a target sound, our program will return a sound extracted by a [VCV rack](https://vcvrack.com/) patch.
+This resulting sound will be as close as possible to the target one.

-This projects performs a comparative audio analysis between different samples:
+The idea behind is to set a comparative audio analysis between different samples:
-- a single target sample: in my case it was a bird sound.
+- a single target sample: in my case it is a bird sound.
 - a set of sounds extracted from a [VCV Rack](https://vcvrack.com/) patch.
 See the folder 'VCV patch'.

-Our goal is, given a target sound, to find a set of parameters for that patch whose output will be the most similar to the target.
+Check out [here](https://medium.com/@LeonFedden/comparative-audio-analysis-with-wavenet-mfccs-umap-t-sne-and-pca-cb8237bfce2f) how the algorithm works.

+## Steps
 The program is divided in different steps, each corresponding to different scripts:

 1. sendMIDi.py